 Beecham House: Everything You Need To Know

-Beecham House, an epic drama about India on the cusp of change, is coming to MASTERPIECE!
-You’ll be able to see all the episodes first on March 1, 2020, when you watch with PBS Passport.
-Before you binge all the episodes, find out about the swoon-worthy stars (including some MASTERPIECE audience favorites), the intriguing plot, the lush Indian filming locations, and the creator of the series you will likely recognize!
+Beecham House, an epic drama about India on the cusp of change, airs on Sundays from June 14 through July 19, at a special time—10/9c—on MASTERPIECE on PBS!
+Before you watch, find out about the swoon-worthy stars (including some MASTERPIECE audience favorites), the intrigue-filled plot, the lush Indian filming locations, and the creator of the series you will likely recognize!

 What Is It About?